wkoszek/lastpass-ssh/README.md

 [![Build Status](https://travis-ci.org/wkoszek/lastpass-ssh.svg?branch=master)](https://travis-ci.org/wkoszek/lastpass-ssh)

-This repository has a script called `lastpass-ssh` which integrates LastPass with SSH.
+This repository has a tool called `lastpass-ssh` which integrates LastPass with SSH.
 You store your SSH key passphrases in LastPass, and SSH key files somewhere else.
-To start using SSH, you type `lastpass-ssh` and it will unlock all SSH keys with appropriate passphrases.
+To start using SSH, you type `lastpass-ssh` and it will unlock all SSH keys with appropriate passphrases taken from LastPass.

 # How to install

-Install `lastpass-ssh` and `lpass` client:
+Install the LastPass command line client (`lpass`) from a `lastpass-cli` package and `lastpass-ssh` Gem:

-	sudo brew install lastpass-cli
+	brew install lastpass-cli
-	sudo gem install lastpass-ssh
+	gem install lastpass-ssh

 # Setup